Competitor & Pilot Information

 Download a copy: THE RULES

-8. Annual Points: 80% (in 2024, 8) of the regular season events will count towards annual points.
+4. Annual Points: 80% (in 2025, 8) of the regular season events will count towards annual points.
 If you participate in more than 8 regular season events, your top 8 finishes will be counted.
 Lonestar STOL (Friday) is considered a regular season event.
-The National Finals for pilots who qualify will be held Saturday of the same weekend and count as separate points.
+The National Finals for pilots who qualify will be held Saturday of the same weekend and count as separate and DOUBLE points.
 You do not have to be present at the final event weekend to win; however, points earned at this event will be added to the existing standings.

-Competition classes are defined by airplane make, model, certification type and weight.
+Standard Competition classes are defined by airplane make, model, certification type, and weight.
 Please read below for further details.
 If you are unsure of what class you fall into, contact National STOL in advance of your registration.

 1. There must be at least two aircraft in a class for the class to compete.